 Agents are selective as to whom they work with and Buyer should be just as selective when choosing an agent.

-Know reason behind your deadline for the move?
+Know reason for your move and the deadline.

 - Have a definite deadline for your move and put in the effort to meet that date.
 Know why you are moving and where you want to go.
-Buyer’s that have no specific deadline or destination have a difficult time looking for homes.
+Buyer’s without that motivation and direction often miss out on the best homes for them.

 Get “underwritten” approval for your loan?